Collecting rent from tenants doesn’t have to be a hassle.

 Stessa makes it easy for tenants to make an automatic, online rent payment each month through ACH.
-The platform helps onboard tenants and sends reminders when a rent payment is due.
+The platform helps onboard tenants and can send reminders when a rent payment is due.
 The landlord receives updates when a rent payment is received and deposited into a bank account.

 Besides making it easy to collect rent payments, Stessa automatically creates financial reports for your rental business.
 It can update income statements, balance sheets, and cash flow reports, as well as track your expenses, so you always know how your business is performing.

 Stessa also makes tax season simpler, allowing you to export tax-ready financials.

 You can manage your finances with Stessa through its Cash Management feature, too.
 Doing so provides seamless integration and lets you unlock more financial insights.
 Cash Management users receive a Visa debit card, which can tie purchases directly to a property.**

 Landlords can have an unlimited number of free accounts if they want to tie one to each property.
 There are no monthly maintenance fees, inbound wire fees, or minimum balance requirements.

 Stessa is an entirely free rent collection app, but it does offer optimal premium services, such as market research.